azurecitadel/azurecitadel.github.io/labs/devops-vsts.md

 5. Push of the local git repo into VSTS
 6. Create a VSTS Build Definition to build ( & optionally test) the application
 7. Update the build definition to deploy the app to Azure App Service using an ARM Template.
+8. Setup Azure Application Insights to monitor the application

 ![deployment pipeline](./images/vscode-git-ci-cd-to-azure.png)